Starhunter: Cancelled subsequent seasons

 The show did not continue in production after season two despite pre-orders from US, European, Canadian and Pacific Rim broadcasters for a third season, leaving the story at a cliffhanger.
 In the season finale, Tulip is trapped in hyperspace.
 As the countdown to implement the crew's desperate measure to return to the normal universe reaches zero, the show cuts to black and the credits roll.

-Creators and producers G. Philip Jackson and Daniel D'or left the series during the second season over business differences within the executive team of the parent company Greystone Studios International Inc., and went on to develop the science fiction television series and video game Ice Planet.
+Creators and producers G. Philip Jackson and Daniel D'or left the series during the second season over business differences within the executive team of the parent company Greystone Studios International, and went on to develop the science fiction television series and video game Ice Planet.
 Jackson was an uncredited writer on eight of Starhunter's second-season episodes.

-Posts on Sept 19 2014, on the website and Facebook Group of the film production company "Starfield Indie", state that the company has acquired rights to go forward with a third season of Starhunter, also being 22 one-hour episodes.
+Posts on Sept 19 2014, on the website and Facebook Group of the film production company Starfield Indie, state that the company has acquired rights to go forward with a third season of Starhunter, also being 22 one-hour episodes.
 A production date is not announced, except the Facebook group posts refer to a "best guess" of production starting in "February 2015".
 The same posts represent that the series will bring back most of Season one and Two regulars including explicitly Michael Pare.
 Unspecified new cast is apparently to be added to the ensemble according to the same source.